Low Frequency High Tech Digital X-rays

 The schedule for needing radiographs at recall visits varies according to your age, risk for disease and signs and symptoms.
 Recent films may be needed to detect new cavities, or to determine the status of gum disease or for evaluation of growth and development.
 Children may need X-rays more often than adults.
 This is because their teeth and jaws are still developing and because their teeth are more likely to be affected by tooth decay than those of adults.

-What are the benefits of a dental radiograph examination?
+What are the benefits of a digital X-ray examination?

 Many diseases of the teeth and surrounding tissues cannot be seen when your dentist examines your mouth.